amc1981/web-personal/_includes/05-emphasis.md

+## Side projects

-TBD - Blogging with Jekyll
+Blogging with Jekyll